verbal-autopsy-software/DHIS2_VA_program/docs/Technical-Implementation-Manual.md

 - ICD-10 codes used in DHIS2 (static)
 - The Verbal Autopsy Program UID (static)

-It's possible to send multiple events at once, just wrap all events into a container and use the same endpoint:
+It's possible to send multiple events at once, just wrap all events into a list and use the same endpoint:

 ```
 {